dogweather/forkful/content/en/cpp/strings/finding-the-length-of-a-string.md

 weight: 7
 ---

-## What & Why?

-Finding the length of a string means determining how many characters it contains.
-Programmers do this to validate input, set up loops, or prepare data for certain API functions that require string size.

 ## How to:
 C++ provides a straightforward way to find a string's length using the `length()` method of the `std::string` class.
 But if you're old school, you can still go with C-style strings and `strlen()`.
 Here's both in action:

 ```C++